What does a princess cut diamond look like?

 The 1:1 ratio princess cut makes me feel calm and relaxed, like I’ve just finished a super zen yoga class, and everything is right with the world.
 The ratio 1:1.05 ratio princess makes me feel like I’ve stood up too quickly, and my eyes are taking too long to adjust to reality…and that reality is ugly.
 The 1:1.10 ratio princess cut makes me feel like I’m in the Netflix show ‘Stranger Things.’
 I’m basically in The Upside Down, and I don’t care for it one bit.

 To avoid The Upside Down, picture yourself drawing an imaginary horizontal line across the diamond.
 Are the facets on the bottom and the top halves of the diamond symmetrical?
 Congratulations, you are not in The Upside Down.

 Cut for Princess Shape

-If you have read my previous pieces (you should, they’re awesome) then you will know that ‘cut’ is hands down the most important characteristic of them all.
-Buying a badly cut diamond is the equivalent of buying a top of the range Lamborghini and crashing it into a wall.
-On purpose.
+If you have read my previous pieces (you should, they’re awesome), then you will know that ‘cut’ is hands down their most important characteristic.
+Buying a poorly cut diamond is the equivalent of buying a top-of-the-range Lamborghini and crashing it into a wall on purpose.

 Since the GIA doesn't grade cut for any of the fancy shapes (that's everything but the round), you won't see a traditional cut grade on the report.
-So we look at the polish, symmetry, proportions and the overall look of the stone (that's why pictures and videos are so important here) to ensure it's cut well.
-We make sure the facets are properly aligned and not misshapen, the corners are sharp and not chipped and that the outline is square and not bowed.
+So we look at the polish, symmetry, proportions, and overall look of the stone (that's why pictures and videos are so important here) to ensure it's cut well.
+We make sure the facets are properly aligned and not misshapen, the corners are sharp and not chipped, and that the outline is square and not bowed.
 You can use the above image to help you with your search, but seeking the advice of one of our graduate gemologists is the best help we can offer.
-They'll make sure you find an awesome princess cut diamond!
+They'll make sure you find an awesome princess-cut diamond!